KyleMayes/vulkanalia/tutorial/book/src/overview.md

 vkEnumerateInstanceExtensionProperties(NULL, &pPropertyCount, pProperties.data());
 ```

-The Rust signature for the command wrapper looks like this:
+The Rust signature of the wrapper for `vkEnumerateInstanceExtensionProperties` looks like this:

 ```rust,noplaypen
 fn enumerate_instance_extension_properties(